 One of my favorite things to do is talk to strangers, particularly if those strangers happen to be sitting next to me at a bar.
-I’m by nature an extrovert, and striking up a conversation with the random person to my right is often the best way to spend just a few minutes outside my bubble.
-This is how I found myself chatting with Mikey and Joey, two guys from Brooklyn (from before it got hip) at a dive bar right outside of Penn Station.
+I am by nature an extrovert, and striking up a conversation with the random person to my right is often the best way to spend just a few minutes outside my bubble.
+This is how I found myself chatting with Mikey and Joey, two guys from Brooklyn (from before it got hip) at a dive bar right outside of Penn Station who should run for president.

 After a few animated minutes of talking Boston vs. NY sports rivalries, Irish vs. Italian Brooklyn accents and why I didn’t have a Boston accent, the conversation turned to why I was in New York.
 When I mentioned Climate Week, Mikey’s immediate reaction was to let me know that if his daughter even considered skipping school to protest, he’d march her right back into the principal’s office.
 Joey said he didn’t know what to think except he heard that it might affect beer and that would be bad.